dsanchezderivera/SOD-Queries/README.md

 * Provide common facilities for exploiting environmental data.
 * Improve environmental data searchability thanks to integration of big data infrastructure for structured and semi-structured search facilities.
 * Provide a semantic front-end framework for environmental data visualization.
+* Notify query changes in a asynchronous method to allow complex SPARQL queries.

 ## Modules ##